-LOS ANGELES (AP) — A chef who told police he cooked his wife's body in boiling water has been sentenced in Los Angeles to 15 years to life in prison for second-degree murder.
+LOS ANGELES (AP) — A chef who told police he cooked his wife's body for four days in boiling water is set to be sentenced for his murder conviction.

-The 49-year-old Viens was convicted in September of killing of 39-year-old Dawn Viens in 2009.
-Her body was never found.
+The 49-year-old Viens was convicted of murder in September of the killing of his 39-year-old wife, Dawn Viens, in late 2009.
+Her body has never been found.

-In a recorded interrogation presented at trial, Viens said he cooked her body for four days to get rid of evidence.
-Authorities said he leaped off a cliff after learning he was a suspect in her disappearance.
+In a recorded interrogation from a hospital bed presented by prosecutors during the trial, Viens can be heard saying he cooked her body for four days to get rid of evidence.
+Authorities said he leapt off an 80-foot cliff after learning he was a suspect in her disappearance.

 Viens, who attended trial in a wheelchair, could get 15-years-to-life in prison.